-Equilibrium principle: in equilibrium for each resident: this resident is equally well of at all locations.
+Equilibrium principle: in equilibrium (assuming this exists) each resident is equally well of at all locations.

 In addition, as residents are, by Assumption G, identical (i.e. same utility function): in equilibrium (assuming this is unique) each resident achieves the same utility.